-The great news is that COVID-19 vaccines have proven to be highly effective.
+COVID-19 vaccines have proven to be highly effective.
 If you have not yet gotten a vaccine, we urge you to do so.
-The more of us that are vaccinated, the sooner we can return to a fully mask-less environment, and in the meantime save lives.
+The more of us who are vaccinated, the sooner we can return to a fully mask-less environment, and in the meantime save lives.

 For more information about scheduling a vaccine appointment, visit https://www.cincinnati-oh.gov/health/covid-19/vaccine-information-sign-up.

 - Student Personal Responsibility Statement (Aug.
 19, 2021)

 - Employee Personal Responsibility Statement (Sep.
 1, 2021)

 If you have symptoms associated with COVID-19, or are in close contact with someone who is positive for COVID-19, or you test positive for COVID-19, please download the flowcharts below for guidance.

 - Quarantine Guidelines if you are fully vaccinated (PDF flowchart)

 - Quarantine Guidelines if you are not vaccinated (PDF flowchart)